CodeWithSomesh/MailChimp-Newsletter-Project/README.md

 This is a project which uses the Mailchimp API to make a NEWSLETTER webapp where you just signup for the newsletter using your details like firstname ,lastname and email address.

-## Website Link
-(Note: According to the course, I should use free Heroku account to host this landing page, but since now Heroku does not provide free hosting anymore, I had to find other hosting services like Render.
-But I tried uploading there and it failed to be deployed.)

 ## 1. Landing page